 The treatment is carried out with a high quality, non-contact laser (not scissors or scalpel) called Waterlase.
 It is a relatively straightforward procedure, not requiring general anaesthesia, sutures or complex oral medications.
 The surgery itself is usually completed within one or two minutes.

 At Enhance, we pioneered a multidisciplinary approach to the treatment of tongue and lip ties that is now replicated around the world.
 This means that we work alongside other health care providers that work toward better oral function (whilst achieving optimum outcomes) from the frenectomy.
-Dr Marjan Jones and Dr Dan Hanson, who all treat tongue and lip ties at Enhance, also lecture on the topic to a range of health professionals on the importance of a collaborative team approach.
+Dr Marjan Jones, who treats tongue and lip ties at Enhance, also lectures on the topic to a range of health professionals on the importance of a collaborative team approach.
 Working with a body worker such as a chiropractor or osteopath as well as an IBCLC is critical to achieve best outcomes.

 For those travelling from regional, interstate or overseas areas, we are happy to allocate time for a remote consultation via Skype ahead of you making travel arrangements to Enhance.
 Once you make an appointment for a Skype consultation we will advise you of the type of information you will need to gather ahead of the consultation.

-A booking fee of $50 is taken to secure the appointment time.
-This deposit is held in credit until the day of your visit and applied to your account.
+A booking fee of $100 is taken to secure the appointment time.
+This booking fee is held in credit until the day of your visit and applied to your account.
 For Skype consultations we do ask for payment in full, in advance.

-Cancellations within the 2 business day notice period may result in the loss of your booking fee.
+Cancellations within the 2 business day notice period will result in the loss of your booking fee.

 Laser treatment, especially with the Waterlase, compared to traditional methods of surgery is minimally invasive and much less painful.
 Your infant/toddler will likely object by crying as we have to hold them still during the procedure for safety and precision of treatment.
 While the treated area will not be painful immediately after the surgery (due to the analgesic effect of the Waterlase), the treated area will likely be tender after a few hours.
-As such, you may wish to pre-medicate with your chosen pain-relief (no Nurofen as it acts as a blood thinner) about an hour ahead of the procedure.
+As such, you may wish to pre-medicate with your chosen pain-relief (no Nurofen or other forms of ibuprofen, as they may promote bleeding) about an hour ahead of the procedure.
 When you make an appointment we will email you further information on pain relief in your “welcome” email.

 To allow the tongue and lip to fully function after treatment in breast or bottle feeding, we do not anaesthetise infants and toddlers.
 This also allows us to observe how the mouth functions after the treatment (breastfeeding, bottle feeding or drinking).
 Numb tissue may not behave normally as the infant will not be able to fully feel its position.